WEB SITE OF MIKE BOESEN

 In 2019 the ACT Policy Advisory Group of National Seniors Australia became aware of the group's proposal to the Select Committee on End of Life Choices in the ACT that a survey be undertaken in the ACT.
 The Policy Advisory Group decided that the authors of the VAD survey proposal should be assisted through an online trial of their questionnaire amongst National Seniors in the ACT.
 Consequently such a survey was undertaken in October/November 2019.

-downloaded from here.
+The full Report on the survey can be downloaded from here.
 The summary extracted from the Report can be read on this page on my site It covers background information about the involvement of the ACT Policy Advisory Group of National Seniors Australia, the survey methodology, and the major conclusions.

 Policy about VAD developed and agreed for ACT branches of National Seniors Australia